jbboehr/handlebars.c/README.md

 ## License

-This project is licensed under the [LGPLv2.1 or later](LICENSE.md). handlebars.js is licensed under the [MIT license](http://opensource.org/licenses/MIT).
+The library for this project is licensed under the [LGPLv2.1 or later](LICENSE.md).
+The executable and the test suite are licensed under the [AGPLv3.0 or later](LICENSE-AGPL.md). handlebars.js is licensed under the [MIT license](http://opensource.org/licenses/MIT).